 Frequently Asked Questions

-Is Donovan Heat & Air insured and licensed for Jacksonville AC repair?
+Is Donovan Heat & Air insured and licensed?

 Yes.
 We are a fully licensed — Florida CACO 58398 and CACO 39761– and insured heating and air conditioning company.
 In addition, our technicians are N.A.T.E. certified and become licensed journeymen only after completing a 4-year Apprentice Program with the Northeast Florida Builders Association.